redhat-beyond/documents/Beyond06-SOW.md

 * Grade 4 - touching on all the technology stack (frontend, backend, Data model, tests), every week publish and merge at least 2 significant PRs, each PR includes tests, ability to learn new areas and subject on himself.

 ## Grade Process

-* Performance review - The grading process is built to mimic the employee performance evaluation process in organisations such as Red Hat

     * In the middle of the course you'll meet your mentors to review your performance.
     * After the last demo we will ask for a self performance review to retrospect yourself and challenge yourself at least one improvement.